kube-reporting/metering-operator/Documentation/metering-architecture.md

 - Checks if this `ReportDataSource` has a table created for it yet, and if not, create the table.
   - In the case of an `awsBilling` ReportDataSource, the operator creates the table using Hive.
 When creating the table, it is con***REMOVED***gured to point at the S3 Bucket con***REMOVED***gured in the `spec.awsBilling` section and to read gzipped CSV ***REMOVED***les (`.csv.gz`, the ***REMOVED***le format the cost and usage reports are in).

-Additionally, in the background the metering-operator is periodically, listing all `ReportDataSources` and if the `awsBilling` section is speci***REMOVED***ed, does the following:
+Additionally, in the background the metering-operator is periodically, listing all `ReportDataSources` and if the `awsBilling` section is speci***REMOVED***ed, does the following to con***REMOVED***gure the table partitions for each:

-- Check if the table for this ReportDataSource exists, if it doesn't, it will skip the ReportDataSource, until the next poll for all `ReportDataSources` again.
+- Check if the table for this ReportDataSource exists, if it doesn't, it will skip con***REMOVED***guring the partitions of the table ReportDataSource, until the next poll for all `ReportDataSources` again.
 - Scan the con***REMOVED***gured S3 bucket for the cost usage report JSON manifests.
 There is a manifest for each billing period, and each manifest contains information about what reports are the most up-to-date for a given billing period.
 - For each manifest, the operator determines which S3 directory contains the most up to date report ***REMOVED***les for the billing period, and then creates a partition in the table, pointing at the directory containing the cost & usage reports.
 If the partition already exists for the speci***REMOVED***ed billing period, the operator will remove it and replace it with the more up to date S3 directory.